eloylp/goomerang/README.md

 ## Basic usage

+If you are unfamiliar with protocol buffers, all the examples on this readme plus a little guide can be found [here](example/protos/README.md).

 Let's create a basic server.
 We just need to import the server package from the library.
 The server has many options available, we encourage the user to review them [here](server/opts.go).